vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### Time to Deploy CF for k8s

-Deploy CF for k8s using the `./cf-install-values.yml` file created above.
+Deploy cf-for-k8s using the `./cf-install-values.yml` file created above.

 Also, to successfully install locally you remove superfluous requirements using the templates `config-optional/remove-resource-requirements.yml` and `config-optional/remove-ingressgateway-service.yml`.
 ```